 Can I invest through an Individual Retirement Account (IRA)?

 Many investors choose to hold a portion of their assets in a Self Directed IRA, which is an IRA held by a custodian who is willing to hold alternative assets for you.
 Since the Ujima Fund is not traded on traditional security exchanges, it is an alternative asset.
 There are many Self Directed IRA providers and we recommend getting help from an advisor to select one that makes most sense for your investment needs.
-Please note that many Self Directed IRAs to not invest in anything as alternative to Ujima, so check with them before moving your assets.
+Please note that many Self Directed IRAs do not invest in anything as alternative as Ujima, so check with them before moving your assets.

 Can I sell my Ujima investment to another investor?